bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 12 CSS Frameworks Bootstrap.md

 		-->You can add numbers for updates to this.
 9. [Alerts]
 		-->They are dismissable
-10. [Grid System] --> Helps with the layouts and resizing.
+10. [Grid System] --> Helps with responsive layouts and resizing.
 It only works inside a container class.
 Must create row with the class of row.